-At the Back Country Information Center, in Grand Canyon Village, core information and intelligence is gathered.
+At the nearby Back Country Information Center, in Grand Canyon Village, core information and intelligence is gathered.
 Tomorrow the long, anticipated hike on the Grandview Trail is on the agenda and a lot of drinking water will be required.
 Inner canyon temperatures are forecast at 105 degrees F in the shade and this heat can interrupt the availability of water from underground springs.
 The destination spring is Miner's Spring (aka Page Spring), which has water but it is radioactive and contains 5 times the allowable amount of arsenic.
 The tiny amount of arsenic is inconsequential for the amount of water which will be used.
 As far as the radioactivity is concerned, if return from the depths of the Grand Canyon is not achieved, it may be easier to find the body glowing in the dark.

-The Park Ranger at the Backcountry Office Information Center provides specific instructions to locate Caves of the Dome off the edge of Horseshoe Mesa.
+The Park Ranger at the Backcountry Office Information Center provides specific and important instructions to locate Caves of the Dome off the edge of Horseshoe Mesa.
 The trail for the unmarked route would have never been found without asking.